Riduidel/aadarchi/README.md

 Visit [http://localhost:35729/docs/html/](http://localhost:35729/docs/html/) to view your generated slides in HTML form.
 Visit [http://localhost:35729/slides/html/](http://localhost:35729/slides/html/) to view your generated slides in HTML form.

-If you have installed the [livereload browser extension](http://livereload.com/extensions/) (but not the livereload desktop application, which job is handled by the maven build), any change in the project will be immedialty visible in browser, allowing you to work in a pleasant environment (well, I hope)
+If you have installed the [livereload browser extension](http://livereload.com/extensions/) (but not the livereload desktop application, which job is handled by the maven build), any change in the project will be immedialety  visible in browser, allowing you to work in a pleasant environment (well, I hope)

 ### Best practices
 * Define systems, containers and components options **only** through structurizr properties.
 The useful method for that is `ModelItem#addProperty(String, String)`.
 Don't try to load properties from other means, cause it'll introduce incoherence.
 * Try to stay close to describe=>extend=>generate.
 In other words, first describe architecture in `Architecture` class.
-Then use available extension points (provided by CDI) to add additionnal infos.
+Then use available extension points (provided by CDI) to add additional infos.

 #### describe=>extend=>generate
 What are we talking about here ?
-In fact, the simplest way to have a good model, from what w've already tested, is to
+In fact, the simplest way to have a good model, from what we've already tested, is to

 1. Create a valid and complete model, by either describing all elements or finding them (using enhancers like `MavenDetailsInfererEnhancer`)
 2. Extend that model by adding associated resources (that's typically the case of the `SCMLinkGenerator` and `SCMReadmeReader`)
-3. Generate the good resources, like the viewss (using the archetype proveided `ViewsGenerator`) and the document includes
+3. Generate the good resources, like the views (using the archetype provided `ViewsGenerator`) and the document includes

 #### Writing an Enhancer
 Since we're talking about the `Enhancer` interface, this is the main interface allowing us to have an extendable architecture model.